hoichi/hoichi.io/contents/blog/2019-12-21-Real-World Composable Error Handling.md

 ## The Experiment

 Let’s try and write a simple `useFetch`, a custom [ReasonReact hook](https://reasonml.github.io/reason-react/docs/en/components#hooks) that wraps [bs-fetch](https://github.com/reasonml-community/bs-fetch).
-Then we’ll use another dep, [decco](https://github.com/reasonml-labs/decco), for decoding.
+Then we’ll use another dependency, for decoding.
 And — the whole purpose for this experiment — we’ll try to compose their errors.

 ## Using bs-fetch